Why Nighttime Toilet Training Takes Longer—and What Parents Can Do

 Every Child’s Timeline is Unique

 Just like walking or talking, nighttime dryness comes at different ages for different children.
 Some are ready early, while others need more time.
+The most important thing?
+Stay patient, stay consistent, and remember—your child will get there in their own time.

 FAQs: What Parents Also Ask